Cuffe Parade

 Cuffe Parade is a historic and significant business district of the city of Mumbai, India.
 It is home to a collection of commercial and office high-rises.
 It is bordered to the north by Nariman Point which, along with Cuffe Parade, forms the greater CBD region of the city.
+It was built in 1906 by the City Improvement Trust and named after a member of the Trust, T.W.
+Cuffe.

 Overview

 To the east is Colaba Causeway and to the west is the Arabian Sea.
 Among the notable residents are members of the Ambani and Husain families.
 The arterial road which runs through Cuffe Parade (Capt.
 Prakash Pethe Marg) is named after the Indian Army officer Capt.
 Prakash Pethe who was martyred in the Indo-Pakistani war of 1971.